syncfusion-content/blazor-docs/blazor/multiselect-dropdown/grouping.md

 ---
 layout: post
 title: Grouping in Blazor MultiSelect Dropdown Component | Syncfusion
-description: Checkout and learn here all about Grouping in Syncfusion Blazor MultiSelect Dropdown component and more.
+description: Checkout and learn here all about grouping in Syncfusion Blazor MultiSelect Dropdown component and more.
 platform: Blazor
 control: MultiSelect Dropdown
 documentation: ug